Getting Started with Chalk

 Creating A Local Repository

-Let's try to give this as much of the flavor of a real project as possible, by creating a local repository:
+Let's try to give this as much of the flavor of an actual project as possible, by creating a local repository:

 mkdir chalktest